-In short, yes.
-Your Nest Thermostat can still control temperatures even without Wi-Fi.
-However, without Wi-Fi a Nest doesn’t have the smart thermostat functions that most people enjoy.
+Yes, your Nest Thermostat will still be able to adjust the temperatures without Wi-Fi.
+However, without Wi-Fi a Nest doesn’t have access to all the key features that most people enjoy.

 7. Are You Able to Lock a Nest Thermostat?

-Users can lock the Nest to keep it from making any adjustments outside of a preset range.
-This won't mean you have to make do with just one temperature—a locked Nest will still continue to run the programmed settings—but simply prevents other users from constantly changing the settings.
+A user can 'lock' the Nest to prevent others from adjusting the settings or changing the temperature outside of a preset range.
+This doesn't mean you're stuck with a single temperature—a locked Nest will still continue to run the programmed settings—but simply prevents other users from constantly changing the settings.

 - Enter a 4-digit pin number you can remember, and then enter it twice.

 - If locking in Heat or Cool mode, define your maximum and minimum temperature range before tapping Lock at the bottom of the screen.

 For unlocking it, open the settings and choose Unlock.
 Once you enter your 4-digit pin, your device will be unlocked.

 8. How to Control a Nest Thermostat from Your Phone